drikishuk/ADT-Converter-MOP/README.md

 Windows
 NodeJS - Any version after 14.00 - probably...
 Just download the latest LTS here: https://nodejs.org/en/download
+Noggit Red - Latest (Make sure modern features are enabled so you can see height texturing working properly)

 # Step 1 - Extract
 Go to /resources/Heightmap and extract the listfile.rar file.
 You should have the listfile.csv file in this same directory.